IRS Form 4952 Instructions

 Let’s imagine your entire investment interest expense for the current year is $5,000.
 However, this was the year that you decided to do some tax loss harvesting to qualify for a lower tax rate and lower your tax bill.
 Because of this, your investing activity resulted in net losses for the year.

 This means that your investment interest expense is disallowed for the current tax year.
-However, you may carry forward your interest expense to a future tax year.
+However, you may carry forward your interest expense to future years.

 In addition to this limitation, there is another distinction that taxpayers should understand.